robonauta/robonauta/README.md

 # :nerd_face:  Hi, there!
 I'm Pedro Almeida

-I'm currently a computer scientist grad @ IME-USP 💻 and a data sciencist @ idwall 📋.
+I'm currently a computer scientist grad @ IME-USP 💻 and a data scientist @ idwall 📋.

 ----